- What is a colostomy?

 After a colostomy has been created, the intestines will work just like they did before except:

-- The colon and rectum beyond the colostomy is disconnected or removed.
+- The colon and rectum beyond the colostomy are disconnected or removed.

-- The anus is no longer the exit for stool.
+- The anus is no longer the exit for stool, but it will still pass mucus from time to time.
+This is normal.

 After surgery, some people still may feel urges and even have some discharge from the anus.
 This discharge is mucus, blood, and at times stool, left from the operation.
 If the rectum remains after surgery, it will keep putting out mucus that can be harmlessly passed whenever you have the urge.

 Certain lower bowel problems are treated by giving part of the bowel a rest.
-It is kept empty by keeping stool from getting to that part of the bowel.
+It’s kept empty by keeping stool from getting to that part of the bowel.
 To do this, a short-term (temporary) colostomy is created so that the bowel can heal.
-This may take a few weeks, months, or even years.
-In time, the colostomy will be reversed (removed) and the bowel will work like it did before.
+This healing process may take a few weeks, months, or even years.
+In time, the colostomy will be reversed (removed) and the bowel will work like it did before – the stool will exit from the anus again.

 When part of the colon or the rectum becomes diseased, a long-term (permanent) colostomy must be made.
 The diseased part of the bowel is removed or permanently rested.
 In this case, the colostomy is not expected to be closed in the future.